VimWei/vim-markdown-plus/README.md

     packadd! vim-markdown-plus

 ## Usage

-Open a markdown file and try the provided mappings and commands.
-See `:h markdown-plus` for details.
+Open a markdown file and use the mappings above.
+For more detailed information and configuration options, see `:h markdown-plus`.